haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

     <img src="/education/HADDOCK24/LightDock-membrane-proteins/colab.png">
 </figure>

-Once imported, import the required files as marked in (B) by the orange arrow.
+Once imported, click on the icon pointed in (B) and upload the required files as marked in (C) by the orange arrow.
+The two required files ([3x29_receptor_membrane.pdb](/education/HADDOCK24/LightDock-membrane-proteins/3x29_receptor_membrane.pdb) and [3x29_ligand.pdb](/education/HADDOCK24/LightDock-membrane-proteins/3x29_ligand.pdb)) should appear now as in (D).

 Then, run one by one each of the code cells as several libraries will be installed in the first code cells.

 <hr>